bseltz-cohesity/scripts/reports/python/recoveryPoints/recoveryPoints/README.md

-# Generate a Cluster Wide Capacity Report Using Python
+# List Recovery Points Per Protected Object

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This script reports cluster-wide storage growth over time.
+This python script lists available recovery points for every protected object in Cohesity.

 ## Download the script